FranklinCoding/static_siege/README.md

-# static siege:: Card Roguelike
+# static siege: Card Roguelike

 Static Siege: Card Roguelike is a single-file, "pure" JavaScript game that blends reverse tower defense with deck-building mechanics.
 Defend your central Core against increasingly difficult waves of enemies by playing cards, managing a "Fuel" resource, and strategically upgrading your deck.
 This project is built with only HTML5 Canvas and vanilla JavaScript, no external game libraries needed.